1936 United States men's Olympic basketball team: Olympic trials

+As winner of the YMCA National, the Wilmerding (PA) YMCA team earned the eighth and last slot.
+The quarter final winners were McPherson outscoring Temple, Universal Pictures over Arkansas, Washington beating DePaul, and the YMCA team besting Utah State.
+The semi final games were important because the US Olympic team would be chosen from those two winners.
+In the opener, the Universal movie men from California beat Wilmerding by 13, 42–29.
+The Globe Refiners qualified by out-running Washington 48 to 30.
+In an all AAU and extremely close final, Universal Pictures prevailed 44–43 over McPherson, becoming the U.S. national champions.

+However, the U.S. plan for the 1936 Olympics in Berlin was for the Globe Refiners and the Universals to jointly comprise the United States Team USA, with the two remaining mostly separate squads, playing alternating games, both representing Team USA.

 Olympic tournament

 As the U.S. team arrived, they were made aware of several FIBA rules that were quite different than what the team was accustomed to in the States.
 There was no three second rule (which had then just been introduced to U.S. play), teams were limited to rosters of seven total players, and all games were to be played outdoors on a surface which was a mixture of sand and clay and which had been that of a tennis court.
 Needles successfully protested another stipulation – that players had to be 6'2" or shorter to compete.
 To get around the seven-player team limit, Needles split the squad into two teams – one featuring the McPherson Globe Refiners players and collegian Ralph Bishop, and one featuring the AAU Universal players – and alternated them for each match.

 Their first match was won in a forfeit, as their scheduled opponent Spain, in the throes of the Spanish Civil War, never showed up.
 In the second match, the Universal team routed Estonia, by a score of 52–28.
 A McPherson-led win over the Philippines landed the Americans in the medal round, where they defeated Mexico, to reach the gold medal game.

 The gold medal game was played after a day of rain, and the weather conditions put a damper on the Canadian national team's trademark fast break playing style.
 The two teams were only able to manage a combined total of eight points in the second half of play, due to the downpour, and the U.S. won the gold medal with a 19–8 victory.